 Storm damage causes the highest volume and cost of insurance claims in Bermuda.
-For example, in 2014, the average home insurance claim after Hurricanes Fay and Gonzalo was for more than $10,000.

-While being prepared is the best way to prevent or minimize damage to your property during a storm, if you do have to make a claim, here are some tips to help you get the most from your home insurance.
+While being prepared is the best way to prevent or minimise damage to your property during a storm, if you do have to make a claim, here are some tips to help you get the most from your home insurance.

 Understand your policy